Theranostics 2019; 9(10):2950-2966. doi:10.7150/thno.29617

 Ethics statement and patients' sample

 All animal experiments were carried out according to guidelines for the use and care of laboratory animals approved by the Research Institute Ethics Committee of Nankai University.
-The serum was collected from normal female and breast cancer female patients with histological evidence who were admitted to Hospital and the Chinese PLA General Hospital and Tianjin Medical University Cancer Institute in 2015 and 2016.
+The serum was collected from normal female and breast cancer female patients with histological evidence who were admitted to the Chinese PLA General Hospital and Tianjin Medical University Cancer Institute and Hospital in 2015 and 2016.
 All patients signed the informed contents.
 The patients were in the state of initial diagnosis, follow-up or recurrence.
 The serum samples were collected within 2 hours of venous blood sampling and stored at -80°C. The study was approved by the ethics committee of Chinese PLA General Hospital and Tianjin Medical University Cancer Institute and Hospital.

 TCGA data analysis